ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_2/README.md

 ### Widget Styling

+As [explained in the first part of the tutorial](#!/guide/widget_sdk_tutorial_1-section-widget-styling), widget styling [needs to be tackled](#!/guide/plugin_sdk_styles) according to your usage scenario (classic vs inline editor).

+To simplify the tutorial, let us assume you are using the [classic editor](#!/guide/dev_framed).
 The new widget properties (width and alignment) will be using the `width` CSS style property and custom alignment classes.
-We need to add these classes to our default `contents.css` file.
+You need to add these classes to your default `contents.css` file.

 	.simplebox.align-right {
 		float: right;